 The World Health Organization chose the name COVID-19 for another version of a coronavirus which caused sudden acute respiratory system.
 Here are the remarks from a speech of the Director General of the WHO on February 11, 2002: “Now to coronavirus.
 First of all, we now have a name for the disease: COVID-19.
 I’ll spell it: C-O-V-I-D hyphen one nine – COVID-19.
 Under agreed guidelines between WHO, the World Organisation for Animal Health and the Food and Agriculture Organization of the United Nations, we had to find a name that did not refer to a geographical location, an animal, an individual or group of people, and which is also pronounceable and related to the disease.
 Having a name matters to prevent the use of other names that can be inaccurate or stigmatizing.
 It also gives us a standard format to use for any future coronavirus outbreaks.”

 The WHO was right not to use a stigmatizing name.
 They were wrong to name it “COVID-19.”
 “COVID” is CO (corona) VI (virus) D (disease).
 The public didn’t know the virus was another version of a pandemic they had already experienced.
 Most people still aren’t.
 The mentality of the public would have been much different if the WHO had trotted out that day and said this virus is SARS-2, a similar virus to SARS in 2002.
-People would start asking questions like, “what worked to cure it last time?”
+People would start asking questions like, “what worked last time?”
 This way, the WHO can shield the pharmaceutical chemicals they represent from exposure to the knowledge that simple plant leafs work as well or better than anything that the pharmaceutical companies can create at a later date.

 There were studies done in China, published in 2005, about natural herbal cures that worked on SARS.
 Artemisia annua, one that I champion on here, was one of them.
 Chloraquine was found to work as well in 2005.
 You may remember the controversy when President Trump took hydroxychloraquine, a derivative of chloraquine.